 Ridam Tharu, one became four, then became many, many more and is now over 100 children learning.

-Local community conservationists and sisters Su Se La and Manju have taken over the reaching roles and they bring in other women as needed, forming a group called the WildTiger Sisters which also helps in other coexistence strategies.
+Local community conservationists and sisters Su Se La and Manju have taken over the reaching roles and they bring in other women as needed, forming a group called the WildTiger Sisters which also helps in other coexistence strategies through the Coexistence Team.
 Jack still acts in a facilitating role and visits classes when he can plus the children have had visits to jungle areas, teaching from other wildlife specialists and artists as well as frequent interaction with international visitors.

 Some words from Jack: